wp-plugins/mycred/readme.txt

 = 1.3 =
 * Fixed Bug #52 - Notifications add-on does not parse post related template tags.
+* Fixed Bug #53 - General template tags are not parsed in sell content templates.

 = 1.2.3 =